The Zombies (EP): Recording and composition

 "Kind of Girl", "It's Alright With Me" and "Summertime" had already been recorded as a demo on 29 April 1964 in a local studio in Rickmansworth.
-Producer Ken Jones had had encouraged Rod Argent to compose his own songs, and was impressed with their rendition of "Summertime" from the opera Porgy and Bess.
+Producer Ken Jones had encouraged Rod Argent to compose his own songs, and was impressed with their rendition of "Summertime" from the opera Porgy and Bess.
 After signing a recording contract with Jones, he secured them a contract with Decca Records and the band recorded their first professional session with him as a producer on 12 June 1964.
-This first session completed a studio versions of "It's Alright With Me" in six takes, (Note: "It's Alright with Me" carried the working title of "Hole in my Bucket", but switched to "It's Alright".
+This first session completed a studio versions of "It's Alright With Me" in six takes, (Note: "It's Alright with Me" carried the working title of "Hole in My Bucket", but switched to "It's Alright".
 The "with Me" suffix was added to avoid confusion with the song by the Impression carrying the same title.) and "Summertime" in nine takes, the latter of which was slated by Decca to be released as the band's debut single.
 (Note: The release was blocked by Ken Jones, who instead felt "She's Not There" was more suited to become their debut single, a song also recorded during the 12 June session together with "You Make Me Feel Good".)
 "Kind of Girl" and "Sometimes" had their backing tracks recorded on 31 August, (Note: "Kind of Girl" was completed in eight takes, whereas "Sometimes" was spliced together from six different takes as the introduction differed from the rest of the song, resulting in the "countoff between the two parts" being eliminated.) and were complemented with vocal overdubs on 5 September.
 (Note: The same principle was applied to "Leave Me Be" and "Woman", the A- and B-sides of their second British single on 16 October 1964.
 These two songs had been recorded at the same 31 August and 5 September sessions as the EP tracks.)